python-thread/thread.ngjx.org/.github/CODESTYLE.md

  are not required by are appreciated
  - Exceedingly long lines are to be broken (we prefer around 80 characters)
  - The indents are to be two spaces
  - Imports of react components used in the MDX files are to be put at the top of the file
+ - Use the shorthand for codeblocks (e.g `py` instead of `python`)

 ```
 /* Example MDX Document */